 - ♦ Allowed Benefit (AB): For any service or supply, the lesser of (1) the provider's actual charge to the patient or (2) the amount that would be allowed by Medicare, increased when appropriate by a percentage determined by Johns Hopkins Employer Health Programs.
 If Medicare does not provide an allowance for a service or supply, then Allowed Benefit means the prevailing, reasonable fee paid to similar providers for the same service or supply in the same geographic area, as determined by Johns Hopkins Employer Health Programs.
-EHP Preferred, EHP/Cigna PPO Network and EHP Select Pediatric providers will not charge more than the Allowed Benefit.
-Out-of-Network providers, which are only covered in limited situations as described later in this SPD, can charge more and you may be responsible for charges above the Allowed Benefit. - ♦ Coinsurance: Your percentage share of the charge for certain medical expenses.
-The Medical Benefits At-A-Glance chart later in this SPD lists the specific coinsurance amounts. - ◆ Copay: The amount you pay for certain services and prescription drugs.
+EHP Preferred, EHP/Cigna PPO Network and EHP Select Pediatric providers will not charge more than the Allowed Benefit, but Out-of-Network providers can charge more and you are responsible for charges above the Allowed Benefit. - ♦ Coinsurance: Your percentage share of the charge for certain medical expenses.
+The Medical Benefits At-A-Glance chart later in this SPD lists the specific coinsurance amounts. - ♦ Copay: The amount you pay for certain services and prescription drugs.
 The Medical Benefits At-A-Glance chart later in this SPD lists the specific copay amounts.
-You pay the copay directly to the provider at the time of service. - Deductible: The amount you must pay each calendar year before the Plan begins to pay benefits for most services, as explained above under Deductible and Out-of-Pocket Maximum.
+You pay the copay directly to the provider at the time of service. - ◆ Deductible: The amount you must pay each calendar year before the Plan begins to pay benefits for most services, as explained above under Deductible and Out-of-Pocket Maximum.
 The Medical Benefits At-A-Glance chart later in this SPD lists the services to which the deductible applies.